U.S. import prices post largest drop in nine months

 The dollar's surge against the currencies of the United States' main trading partners between June 2014 and January 2016 resulted in imported deflation, helping to keep inflation below the Fed's 2 percent target.

 The greenback's rally appeared to fade for much of the year, easing some of the pressure on import prices.
-But the dollar resumed its rally in the wake of Donald Trump's victory in the Nov.
+But the dollar resumed its upward move in the wake of Donald Trump's victory in the Nov.
 8 presidential election.
 It has gained 3.5 percent on a trade-weighted basis since the election.

 But with oil prices hovering around $50 per barrel and wages expected to accelerate as the labor market nears full employment, some of the dollar's drag on price pressures could be mitigated, allowing inflation to rise toward its target.

 Imported petroleum prices dropped 4.7 percent last month, also the largest decline since February, after increasing 7.3 percent in October.
+That offset a 10.6 percent jump in imported natural gas prices.

 Import prices excluding petroleum were unchanged after dipping 0.1 percent in the prior month.

-The cost of imported food surged 1.5 percent.
+The cost of imported food rose 1.5 percent.
 Prices for imported capital goods fell 0.2 percent, while the cost of imported automobiles slipped 0.1 percent.
 Imported consumer goods prices excluding automobiles fell 0.1 percent last month.

 The report also showed export prices decreasing 0.1 percent in November after rising 0.2 percent in October.
 Export prices were down 0.3 percent from a year ago.
 That was the smallest decline since August 2014 and followed a 1.0 percent decline in October.